bright/new-www/content/blog/how-to-inject-navigation-argument-directly-into-view-model-with-jetpack-compose-and-hilt.md

 ## Side Note: Motivation

-For a background reference: In the not-so-distant past, when using Dagger2 and Fragments, we could have skipped injecting `Bundle` objects into view models and take advantage of a custom per-fragment navigation argument module that we could include with `@ContributesAndroidInjector`.
+P.S. for a background reference.
+In the not-so-distant past, when using Dagger2 and Fragments, we could have skipped injecting `Bundle` objects into view models and take advantage of a custom per-fragment navigation argument module that we could include with `@ContributesAndroidInjector`.
 I’m not going to go through the process, but just for the reference the core looked like this:

 ```kotlin
 @Module